mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

     - The global script will be loaded in this function and executed once on a global level before calling the createInstance function in the Lua script.

-  - `nil newSession()` - new session is created
+  - `nil newSession(string, string)` - new session is created

-    - This function first loads the session script and executes in on a global level.
-After this, the newSession function in the Lua scripts is called.
+    - After the session script is loaded, the newSession function in the Lua scripts is called.
+The first parameter is the username of the client and the second parameter is the client's network address.

   - `nil closeSession()` - session is closed